nycki93/11ty-tutorial/README.md

 ## Uninstall

 If you want to remove 11ty, just delete the *node_modules* folder.
 To uninstall Node.js, the steps will be different for each operating system.
 In Windows, you can uninstall Node.js from the "Add or Remove Programs" menu.

+## Issues

+If you encounter an error message that I didn't mention here, I'm sorry!
+Please let me know so I can fix it!
+You can email me, or if you're reading this on Github you can click the "issues" tab near the top of the page and file a report.